vongostev/lightprop2d/docs/Reference.md

 ```

-Returns the centroid of the intensity distribution.
+Return the centroid of the intensity distribution.

 The centroid is the arithmetic mean of all points weighted by the intensity profile.